 Kim was predeceased by his father and mother Howard and Jane England and his brother-in-law Larry Strouse, Jr. Surviving are his wife Deborah and his daughter Jamie (his pride and joy whom he could not be more proud of and loved with all his heart and soul); his Uncle Cyrus England, his brother Kyle (Lynn); Kevin (Sylvia); his in-laws Larry & Shirley Strouse; sister-in-law Lynne Hartel (Brian Sr) .
 His nieces and nephews: Kalli & Kacey England; Brian, Hartel Jr, Jennifer Santulli and Brandon Strouse.
 His Godsons Ryan Gormley and Gerard England as well as many cousins and extended family and friends.

-There will be a celebration of life at a future time.
-If you wish to honor Kim donations may be made in his memory to any of the following: Manahawkin Elks Lodge #2340 (Peer Leadership); Stafford Township Volunteer Fire Company or Beach Haven Volunteer Fire Company.
+In lieu of flowers, a donation may be made in his memory to any of the following: Manahawkin Elks Lodge #2340 (Peer Leadership); Stafford Township Volunteer Fire Company or Beach Haven Volunteer Fire Company.

 A Celebration of Life we’ll take place on Sunday, August 14 2022 from 1pm to 5pm with an Elks service, 1:30pm at the Manahawkin Elks, Hilliard Blvd., Manahawkin, NJ.
 Join us to celebrate Kim's Life. share a story, have a toast.
 ATTIRE: Come as you are

 Kim would want a party.
 So let's celebrate him in true Kim fashion Full of Life on his 70th Birthday!